ChristophP/elm-i18next/README.md

 data in your Elm app.

-## Coming up Soon
+## Contributing

 If you want to contribute PRs are highly welcome.
-If you need a feature please open an issure or catch me in the elm slack channel.
+If you need a feature please open an issue or catch me in the elm slack channel.

-- Interpolation for placeholders
-- Making the `Translations` type opaque
-- Suppport for fallback languages
-- Tests